All Episodes

 Maybe they can move out of their homes.

-Because they don't they don't really deserve to live there.
+Yeah, they should live somewhere else because they don't really deserve to live there.

-Especially Cuomo and De Blasio.
+Especially Cuomo and de Blasio.

 By the way, did you hear our friend David Webb?

-Oh my God.
+Oh, my God.

 Best audio of the day.

-Let's play the audio of the day.
+Let's play the audio of the show.

-Done the work so that I'm qualified to be in each one.
+I've just chosen across different parts of the media world, done the work so that I'm qualified to be in each one.

 I never considered my color the issue.